Week 3 takeaways: Panic time for Cowboys, Raiders?

 Los Angeles Rams 35, Los Angeles Chargers 23

-Jared Goff took command of the offense in the victory over the Chargers, completing passes to six playmakers and even scrambling for 16 yards of his own.
-The Rams' offense has now posted 30-plus points in each of their three games, but as they prepare for a quick turnaround on Thursday night against the Vikings, the biggest question is whether their star-studded defense will be ready after cornerbacks Marcus Peters and Aqib Talib left the game Sunday because of injuries. -- Lindsey Thiry
+Jared Goff completed passes to six playmakers and even scrambled for 16 yards of his own.
+The Rams' offense has now posted 30-plus points in each of their three games.
+But as they prepare for a quick turnaround on Thursday night against the Vikings, the biggest question is whether their star-studded defense will be ready after cornerbacks Marcus Peters and Aqib Talib left the game Sunday because of injuries. -- Lindsey Thiry

 Goff finds Kupp for the long TD